silentmuzinde/Data-Science-Portfolio/README.md

 ### **Artificial Intelligence and Analytics Research Assistant**

 **Bindura University of Science Education** | *Feb 2024 – Jun 2024*
-Contributed to the development and implementation of AI strategies using prompt engineering and model evaluation techniques.
-Explored and tested generative AI tools for business and academic use cases, including summarization and content generation.
-Delivered workshops and created documentation promoting ethical AI practices.
-Produced prompt libraries and usage guidelines tailored for different organizational functions.
+-Contributed to the development and implementation of AI strategies using prompt engineering and model evaluation techniques.
+- Explored and tested generative AI tools for business and academic use cases, including summarization and content generation.
+-  Delivered workshops and created documentation promoting ethical AI practices.
+-  Produced prompt libraries and usage guidelines tailored for different organizational functions.

 **Key Tools**: Prompt Engineering, LLMs (ChatGPT, Gemini), Python, Excel, AI Toolkits, Policy Documentation